ksatola/Countries-of-the-World/README.md

 ## Results

 My answers to the questions above can be found the [this blog post](https://github.com/ksatola/Countries-of-the-World/blob/master/BlogPost.md).
-The technical details are covered in a [Jupyter Notebook](https://github.com/ksatola/Countries-of-the-World/blob/master/workbook.ipynb) (here is its [HTML version](blank)).
+The technical details are covered in a [Jupyter Notebook](https://github.com/ksatola/Countries-of-the-World/blob/master/workbook.ipynb).